Find the Best Mortgage

 What is a mortgage rate hold?

-Depending on the rate offered, lenders will hold your rate for a set time—say 60 to 180 days.
-Most lenders will add a premium to lock it longer.
-Sometimes, lenders advertise or offer a quick close rate for the mortgage to be funded within 45 or 60 days.
+Depending on the rate offered, lenders will typically hold your rate for a set period, typically 60 to 180 days.
+Most lenders will add a premium to lock in a longer term.
+Sometimes, lenders advertise or offer a quick close rate, meaning the mortgage can be funded within 45 or 60 days.
 The quick close rate is a special offer with a limited supply of money at that rate.

-A mortgage rate hold allows clients to lock in a rate at either the pre-approval or renewal / refinance stage.
-Once you’re qualified and your mortgage is approved, the lender will issue you a mortgage commitment to hold a fixed mortgage rate or hold a discount from their prime rate on a variable or adjustable mortgage.
+A mortgage rate hold allows clients to lock in a rate at either the pre-approval or the renewal /refinance stage.
+Once you’re qualified and your mortgage is approved, the lender will issue a mortgage commitment to you, which will either lock in a fixed mortgage rate or offer a discount from their prime rate on a variable or adjustable mortgage.

-With up to 150 days, nesto currently offers Canada’s most extended rate hold period for new mortgages, including those being switched and transferred from other lenders.
+With up to 150 days, mesto currently offers Canada’s longest rate hold period for new mortgages, including those being switched and transferred from other lenders.

 Mortgage Insights To Save You Money

-Securing a mortgage in Canada can be overwhelming, and it is essential to understand the various features and benefits you should look for when selecting a lender.
+Securing a mortgage in Canada can be overwhelming, and it is crucial to understand the various features and benefits to look for when selecting a lender.
 This includes current market rates, an easy application process, and favourable terms and conditions that set your mortgage apart.
-Considering these insights, you can better differentiate mortgage options to land the best mortgage for your needs today.
+Considering these insights, you can better differentiate between mortgage options to find the best one for your needs today.

 What is the most common mortgage term length in Canada?